ghsmith/SVSUtil/README.md

 `dd if=file.svs of=tile.jpg skip={offset-to-tile} count={tile-length} iflag=skip_bytes,count_bytes`

-A positivie feature of this design relative to the AT2, which you will read aboutin the next section, is that quality can be easily adjusted on a tile-by-tile basis since the tile bytes for each tile represent a completely atomic and renderable JPEG.
+A positive feature of this design relative to the AT2, which you will read aboutin the next section, is that quality can be easily adjusted on a tile-by-tile basis since the tile bytes for each tile represent a completely atomic and renderable JPEG.
 This is harder to do when the JPEG quantization and Huffman tables are specified at the level of the TIFF directory, as they are with the AT2.
 A negative feature of this design relative to the AT2 is that there is a lot of redundant JPEG table data in the SVS since each tile has its own JPEG table data, although it only amounts to a couple of hundred bytes per tile.

-The tile bytes in #0 are ordered in the SVS files in rows from bottom-to-top and then left-to-right within each row (i.e., the first tile in the SVS file is the tile at the bottom-left corner, the second tile is the tile to the right of that one, etc.).
+The tile bytes in #0 are ordered in the SVS files in rows from BOTTOM-TO-TOP and then left-to-right within each row (i.e., the first tile in the SVS file is the tile at the bottom-left corner, the second tile is the tile to the right of that one, etc.).
 The tile bytes for #2, #3 and #4 are ordered in the SVS files from left-to-right and then top-to-bottom (i.e., the first tile in the SVS file is the tile at the top-left corner, the second tile is the tile to the right of that one, etc.).

 ### Leica/Aperio AT2 operated at 20x / one focal plane